 People seem to understand this notion.
 Some people will donate after disaster strikes.
 Fewer will continue to donate year-round.

-A common sight after large-scale tragedies is an acute rise in the number of blood donations following the event.
+A common sight after large-scale tragedies is an acute rise in the number of blood donations.
 Something about these calamities brings out the best of human nature; we feel an overwhelming urge to help more than we do the rest of the year.
 It’s heartwarming, and leaves the one-time donors feeling like they directly helped the victims of disaster.

 While we cannot control life, we do have control over our actions and reactions when disaster strikes.
 One of these decisions is donating blood.
 If not me, then who?
 Allow this mindset to follow you throughout the year.
 Where will cancer and sickle cell patients get the blood to fulfill the high number of blood transfusions they’ll face over the course of treatment?
 Whose blood will support a car crash victim as they get airlifted to the hospital?
 Donate not only for the biggest disasters, but for the average patient who relies on generous donors for relief in day-to-day life.
 After all, 1 in 7 patients that enter a hospital will need blood.

 By the time you finish this post, about 60 people in the United States will need blood.
 That’s one person needing blood about every 2 seconds, folks.
 Give life, and not just after death.